-(c) The Supplier has agreed to provide and the Customer has agreed to take and pay for the Supplier’s services subject to the terms and conditions of this Agreement.
+(D) The Supplier has agreed to provide, and the Customer has agreed to take and pay for the Services subject to the terms and conditions of this agreement.

 Business Day: a day other than a Saturday, Sunday or public holiday in England when banks in London are open for business.

 Control: has the meaning given in section 1124 of the Corporation Tax Act 2010, and the expression change of control shall be construed accordingly.

 Confidential Information: information that is proprietary or confidential and is either clearly labelled as such or identified as Confidential Information in clause 6 or clause 11.7.

 Controller, Processor, Data Subject, Personal Data, Personal Data Breach, Processing and Appropriate Technical and Organisational Measures: as defined in the Data Protection Legislation.